smuthusa/gameoflife/README.md

 mvn compile exec:java
 ```
 ## Customization
-The default size of the plane is configured to 25x25, you can change it by editing GameApplication.java
+The default plane size is configured to 25x25.
+The game supports configurable plane size.
+The plane size can be configured with boundary in GameApplication.java

 _Note: You can also run the application directly from the editor